-• Evidence base for Mindful Emotion Coaching and Adverse Childhood Experence (MACE)
+• Evidence base for EHCAP's Mindful Emotion Coaching

 Center on the Developing Child (CDC), Harvard University (USA)

-• Three Principles to Improve Outcomes for children and families - Center on the Developing Child compilation of decades of research
+• Three Principles to Improve Outcomes for children and families -A Center on the Developing Child compilation of decades of research.

 • Connecting the brain to the rest of the body - National Scientific Council on the Developing Child Working Paper 15 - early childhood development and lifelong health are deeply intertwined